martinktay/retail-promo-uplift-dashboard/README.md

 This project isn't just about current performance—it's about **future-proofing** marketing strategies.
 The insights here suggest that:

-- **Personalization isn't just nice-to-have**—it's essential for survival
+- **Personalisation isn't just nice-to-have**—it's essential for survival
 - **Channel strategy matters more than ever**—the right message on the wrong channel is wasted
 - **Customer psychology drives purchasing decisions**—understanding this is the key to success
 - **Data-driven decisions beat gut feelings**—but only when you understand the human story behind the numbers